mde-optimiser/mde_bench/README.md

  In the command above stack can be one of windows or linux.

+ When running the benchmark script for the first time, it can take a while to download the docker images.
+Depending on the images chosen, this may take  while.
+In the case of windows, the `windowsservercore` image is almost 5GB in size.

+ When bringing up vagrant you will be asked to chose a network adapter to which the VM will create a bridge.
+This is the only configuration that I could get to work reliably with my setup.
+I assume that most will have DHCP in which case this will work without a problem, otherwise, a different solution would have to be found depending on your specific setup.

  ### Linux

  Once you have Vagrant and its requirements installed, run `vagrant up` from the linux infrastructure directory.
  Once the virtual machine is created, run `vagrant ssh` from the same directory and run the benchmark ruby script from the /var/app/mde_bench directory.

+ It is required that you change the user to root when running the script, otherwise the docker api is not visible to the benchmark script.
+To do this, type `sudo su` in the terminal after which you can run the script without any issues.

  ### Windows